· · · · ·

 Breakfast Strata Baked in Large Pioneer Woman Baking Dish

-The next morning, bake uncovered in a preheated 350 degree oven for 50-55 minutes until lightly browned and set in center.
+The next morning, bake uncovered in a 350°F oven for 50-55 minutes until lightly browned and set in center.
 Allow to set for 7-10 minutes before serving.

 Serving Breakfast Strata for Weekend Brunch

 This casserole will serve 8-10 people.
-Other delicious recipes to serve with this Breakfast Strata are Easy Breakfast Ambrosia, Fresh Fruit Cocktail Salad, or your favorite Muffins or Scones.
+I like to serve this recipe with our favorite salsa or hot sauce.
+Other delicious dishes to serve with this Breakfast Strata are Easy Breakfast Ambrosia, Fresh Fruit Cocktail Salad, or your favorite Muffins or Scones.

 Recipe for Sourdough Breakfast Strata